 Remind yourselves of the love that created your developing baby.
 Enjoy your time together -- take long romantic walks, enjoy candle-lit dinners, or give each other back rubs.

 How Soon Can I Have Sex After My Baby Is Born?

-You may resume sexual activity when you have recovered, when your bleeding has stopped, and when you and your partner feel comfortable.
+You may resume sexual activity when you have recovered, when you are fully healed, and when you and your partner feel comfortable.

-Your health care provider may recommend that you wait until after your first health care appointment after giving birth before having intercourse.
+Your health care provider will likely recommend that you wait until after your first postpartum health care appointment before having intercourse.